-Attempt to rouse the person with a loud noise, most commonly this is through yelling to the casualty such things as 'what is your name?'

-➤ If the casualty does not respond, then the next step is to apply a painful stimulus to the body.
-Unless you suspect the casualty has sustained a chest injury, the best way to do this is to make a fist and rub up and down the individual's sternum vigorously.

-If neither of these actions produces a conscious response from the individual, then this can indicate that CPR is required.
-If the casualty is unconscious but is breathing normally, then CPR may not be required.
+- Attempt to rouse the person with a loud noise, most commonly this is through yelling to the casualty such things as 'what is your name?' - If the casualty does not respond, then the next step is to apply a physical stimulus to the body by squeezing the shoulders.
+If neither of these actions produces a conscious response from the individual, then this can indicate that the casualty is unconscious.